nitishcm/nitishcm.github.io/solution-overview.md

 ### Solution 1 - Preferred
-This solution will host Frontend application in ECS Fargate and the REST APIs in AWS lambda.
+- This solution will host Frontend application in ECS Fargate and the REST APIs in AWS lambda.

-With AWS lambda and ECS Fargate we do not have to manage the hosting server and can easily configure them as per requirement.
+- With AWS lambda and ECS Fargate we do not have to manage the hosting server and can easily configure them as per requirement.
+- This solution will not incurr cost for hosting backend solution as lambda only inccurs cost when it is triggered and based on mem and cpu used.
+-
 Architecture & CICD : [Solution 1](../solution-1 "Solution 1")

 ### Solution 2
-This solution will host the frontend application and backend REST APIs in kuberntes using AWS EKS fargate.
+- This solution will host the frontend application and backend REST APIs in kuberntes using AWS EKS fargate.
+- This solution will incurr daily cost of hosting backend solution in eks pods.
+- The cost to use ECR for backend application is more compared to storage cost in S3.

 Architecture & CICD : [Solution 2](../solution-2 "Solution 2")

 ## DR

-## Cost
+In case of 1 region failing completely.
+We can follow below approach for DR
+- Use Global Accelerator in front of external load balancer with all the traffic going to main region.
+- Sync docker images  to DR region
+- S3 bucket replication to DR region.
+- Sync redis cache backup to DR region
+- Setup basic infrastructure in another region.
+To prevent costing we can stop running any ECS container and disable cloudfront in DR region.